Fretboard diagram upgrade:

 I guess I just expected all of the elements to behave the same way, thinking it was an error when they didn't.
 Well, glad that's cleared up!

-In reply to by joseph.branden…
+In reply to I do use the keyboard, and I by joseph.branden…

 Right.
 If you think about it, the ability to change a line's endpoint is a very fundamental requirement, because otherwise, well, how you you control it?
 Depending on how you add lines - drag and drop used to be the only way, although as of 2.0.2 double click works too - you might likely have to change the majorit of the line endopiints because it won't be right at first.
 But changing the *start* point happens much more rarely - because basically it would only be needed if you made a mistake adding it in the first place.
 And other elements are much like this - one normally only needs to change the attachment point to correct a mistake.
 But fine tuning the position happens all the time.
 Hence, dragging does the latter, not the former - except, unfortunately in my opinion, for dynamics.